ncriver/rst_templates/nc_intro.rst

 	:align: center
 	:alt: Colorful toilet

 The |A120| is the latest model of our composting toilet.
-Its feature include:
+Its features include:

 Portability
 ***********